ynotstartups/notes/notes/what-am-i-doing-now.md

 # What Am I Doing Now?

-- Reading _Never Let Me Go_ by Kazuo Ishiguro
+- Read _Never Let Me Go_ by Kazuo Ishiguro
-- Playing Welcome To boardgame
-- Trying to write as much as I can
+- Write as much as I can

 ## Short Term Reminders